Our Research Team

 Camilla Bjorck-Posson, MPH, MS

-Camilla is the Program Administrator, Research, for the Health Care Policy section.
+Camilla is the Program Manager, Research, for the Health Care Policy section.
 She has an interest in both health and food policy on a national level, and provides administrative support to Dr. Wadhera as well as the research section.
 She completed her MPH in Health Policy at Tufts University Medical Center, and her MS in Agriculture, Food, and the Environment at the Friedman School of Nutrition Science & Policy at Tufts.
 Prior to that, she completed her BS in Public Health at Northern Arizona University and AS-T from Cuesta College.

 Elizabeth Dixon, BA

-Elizabeth is the Clinical Research Writing Assistant for the Health Care Policy section at the Smith Center for Outcomes Research.
+Elizabeth is the Clinical Research Writing Assistant II for the Health Care Policy section at the Smith Center for Outcomes Research.
 She provides support to Dr. Wadhera, as well as the program administrator and the research section.
 Elizabeth completed her Bachelor of Arts in Government & Law and Women’s, Gender, & Sexuality Studies at Lafayette College, where she studied intersectional approaches to research design and policy analysis.

 Trainees